2023 Solar Incentives Guide for Belvidere, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are designed to make renewable energy usage more affordable through financial incentives for those who install solar panels on their homes.
-Incentives could include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are offered by the federal government, while others are offered by the state of Illinois or by your specific utility company, county or municipality.
+Solar incentives are intended to make renewable energy usage more affordable through financial incentives to help people install solar panels on their homes.
+Various types of incentives, such as discounts, cash back or monthly utility bill credits, may be available to you.
+Certain incentives may be offered by the state of Illinois, by your utility company or by county or municipality, while other incentives are federal.
 Some solar incentives you might qualify for are:

-- Solar Renewable Energy Certificate (SREC): SRECs can be sold to your utility company (or other buyers) for cash that is generally considered part of your taxable income.
-Generally, there is a small threshold of energy production to meet before your solar system can earn SRECs or similar performance-based incentives.
-SRECs and similar incentives are normally handled by your state government.
+• Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for cash that is generally considered part of your taxable income.
+In most cases, there is a small threshold of energy production to meet before your solar system can earn SRECs or other performance-based incentives.
+These kinds of incentives are typically handled at the state level.

-- Tax Exemptions: Sales tax exemptions are applied at the time of purchase for your solar panels.
-Property tax exemptions allow you to ignore the value added by your solar system when you're calculating the amount of property tax you need to pay on your home.
+• Tax Exemptions: Your solar panel system could qualify for both sales tax and property tax exemptions.
+Sales tax exemptions are applied at the time of purchase.
+Property tax exemptions allow you to ignore the value that solar panels add when you are calculating property taxes on your house.

 Best Solar Financing